 There’s a WWII experience that includes the 1911 pistol, a MP 40 submachine gun and the M3 submachine “Grease Gun.”
 The Mafia package includes the .22 Suppressor, the infamous Thompson submachine gun from the Prohibition era along with shotguns.
 There’s also a SEAL Team VI package that includes the firearms they used in the covert operation that took out Osama bin Laden.
 Guests are issued 20 rounds with a .22 Suppressor, the HK MR556 rifle and the choice of a squad automatic weapon (SAW) or a M60 machine gun.

 You can imagine how much fun you can have here, whether you’re with a large group, a couple of buddies or even a date.
 Set up an appointment and they’ll pick you up in a shuttle at your hotel for the short ride from the Strip.
 MGV is the perfect addition to Las Vegas, as it’s extreme and luxurious at the same time.
 Check out their website or follow them on Facebook and Twitter.
 Book some time there and it will likely be the highlight of your trip.

-Tags: .22 Suppressor, 1911 pistol, AK-47, Bullet Tooth Tony, Desert Eagle Handgun, destinations for guys, destinations for men, gun range, HK MP5 9MM, HK MR556 rifle, Las Vegas, Las Vegas events, M4, M4 5.56 carbine, M60 machine gun, machine gun range, Machine Guns Vegas, MGV, MP 40 submachine gun, SEAL Team VI package, Sin City, Thompson submachine gun, travel for guys, travel for men, vegas, Vegas events, what happens in Vegas
+Tags: .22 Suppressor, 1911 pistol, AK-47, Brittany Myers, Bullet Tooth Tony, Desert Eagle Handgun, destinations for guys, destinations for men, gun range, HK MP5 9MM, HK MR556 rifle, Las Vegas, Las Vegas events, M4, M4 5.56 carbine, M60 machine gun, machine gun range, Machine Guns Vegas, MGV, MP 40 submachine gun, SEAL Team VI package, Sin City, Thompson submachine gun, travel for guys, travel for men, vegas, Vegas events, what happens in Vegas